Deformation theory of G_2 conifolds: The deformation theory of G2 conifolds

 In this section we study the deformation theory of $\G$~conifolds, and state and prove our main theorem.
 Recall that for us, a $\G$~conifold $(M, \phm)$ is either an AC $\G$~manifold of some rate $\nu < 0$ as in Definition~\ref{ACdefn} or a CS $\G$~manifold of some rates $(\nu_1, \ldots, \nu_n) > (0, \ldots, 0)$ as in Definition~\ref{CSdefn}.
-There are some analytic difficulties that are encountered if one attempts to study deformations of AC $\G$~manifolds with rate $\nu \geq -\frac{5}{2}$, which will become evident below.
-For this reason we will always assume that $\nu < -\frac{5}{2}$ in the AC case.
-Note that this includes all the known examples of AC $\G$~manifolds.